lopezrj/lopezrj.github.io/_posts/2021-11-02-exploratory-factor-analysis.markdown

 fa.none <- fa(r=X,
  nfactors = 4,
  # covar = FALSE, SMC = TRUE,
- fm=”pa”, # type of factor analysis we want to use (“pa” is principal axis factoring) max.iter=100, # (50 is the default, but we have changed it to 100 rotate=”varimax”) # none rotation print(fa.none)
+ fm="pa", # type of factor analysis we want to use ("pa" is principal axis factoring) max.iter=100, # (50 is the default, but we have changed it to 100 rotate="varimax") # none rotation print(fa.none)
 ```